survivejs/webpack-book/manuscript/extending/01_loaders.md

 ## Pitch Loaders

 Webpack evaluates loaders in two phases: pitching and running.
-The pitching process is performed first and it goes from left to right.
-In the running phase it goes back right to left.
+The pitching process is performed first, and it goes from left to right.
+In the running phase, it goes back right to left.
 Pitching allows you to intercept a query or modify it.
-A pitch loader could inject parameters to a following loader for example or terminate execution given a condition is met.
+A pitch loader could inject parameters to the following loader for example or terminate execution given a condition is met.

 The following example [adapted from the documentation](https://webpack.js.org/api/loaders/#pitching-loader) illustrates how to attach a pitch handler to a loader: